UniteForHumanity/UniteForHumanity/readme.md

 Example site: https://unite.un.org/ideas/

+1. Create a solution that will sway potential sympathizers of ISIS or al-qaeda from joining the group.
+Focus on message and use of technology and innovation.
+Focus on intervention.
+Do NOT create anything that will disrupt, interdict or destroy their own messaging systems.

+2. Unite Ideas  ( https://unite.un.org/ideas/ ) is a crowd sourcing platform where the United Nations post challenges for the tech community.
+Devise a solution that will augment the platform functions (e.g. from a one way into a two way communication device. )

+3. More challenges that are atriculated?

 These are big challenges to tackle so we’ve borrowed some prompts from New York Public Library’s hack events to stimulate conversations and project ideas!

 Discover: What new experiences can we make around UN Sustainable Development Goals?<br>